designsecurity/progpilot/doc/SPECIFY_ANALYZE.md

 }
 ```
 *Name*, *language*, *attack* properties are mandatory.
-The value of *name* property must be a php function or method.
+The value of *name* property must be a function or method.
 To specify a method add *instanceof* property with the class name value to which the method belongs.
 You can also specify which parameters of a function is a sink with *parameters* property.
 The *attack* will be annihilate if a source is sanitized by a sanitizer where *prevent* property equals *attack* property